by Dr Louise Santhanam, General Practitioner

 Most GPs will be familiar with a Midwife or Health Visitor giving advice on infant feeding and breastfeeding support.
 Midwifery and Health Visiting training includes focus on these topics but, similarly to medicine, cover a broad range of topics.
-Many Midwives and Health Visitors are very skilled at breastfeeding support, having trained with one of the voluntary Breastfeeding Support organisations, undertaking further training to serve as locality Infant Feeding Leads, or undertaken the IBCLC qualification (see below).
+Many Midwives and Health Visitors are very skilled at breastfeeding support, having trained with one of the voluntary Breastfeeding Support organisations, undertaken further training to serve as locality Infant Feeding Leads, or achieved IBCLC qualification (see below).
 However, others may not have had extensive training in infant feeding support and if feeding problems for a mother persist in the community, the GP may need to refer to colleagues who have specialist expertise in lactation management.

 The following information offers explanation of some of the roles linked to infant feeding that may be less familiar to GPs.